 Yup, you heard us right.
 For the guests that prefer a bit of liquor in their cup, set out the ingredients for one special (you can call it “signature” if you want to be fancy) cocktail for the evening.
 Unless you actually want to play bartender all night, pick one that people can easily make for themselves, or choose a “batch cocktail,” something that you can make in a big pitcher or punch bowl and leave it at that.
-Of course, if you want it to be a cider cocktail, we’re all about that!
+Of course, if you want it to be a cider cocktail, we’re all about it!
 A cider mojito or a minty cider mule looks (and tastes) impressive, but each is ready in a jiffy.

 Hop to It

 Got beer-nerd friends coming to the party?
 A growler from a local brewery is a nice way to provide a little something (fresh and on the cheap, too!) for them, too.
 Or — better yet — lure them over to the cider side with your favorite hopped cider.
 We can’t even tell you how many beer bros’ minds we’ve opened with sips of pleasantly dry and bittersweet hopped ciders.
-The Lake Hopper from Citizen Cider, Earth from Kurant Cider and American Hopped from Embark Craft Ciderworks are all great ones to offer up.
+Lost Tropic from Graft Cider, The Lake Hopper from Citizen Cider, Earth from Kurant Cider and American Hopped from Embark Craft Ciderworks are all great ones to offer up.

 Wow ‘Em With Weird Ones